gapb2708/Growth-Accounting/README.md

 # Growth Accounting

 In this repository we analyze the economic growth Accounting for hypothetical countries.
+The datasets are contained in excel files.

 First, we have a data set of the GDP per capita for each country.
 All countries start at the same level.